Karn-Tiwari/Image-Compressor/README.md

 3. **Run the application**

-# Start the backend server
+Start the backend server

 cd backend
 node server.js

-# or

-yarn dev

-# Start the frontend development server
+Start the frontend development server

 cd ../frontend
 npm run dev

-# or

-yarn dev

 4. **Contributing**
    Contributions are welcome!
 Please fork the repository and create a pull request with your changes.